-The nursery itself is very pleasant to walk around in and there’s a café onsite, where you can stop for a meal, a snack or a cuppa or even partake in High Tea.
+The nursery itself is very pleasant to walk around in and you can stop for a meal, a snack or a cuppa or even partake in High Tea at their cafe.

-My favourite High Tea experience in the area has been at Ducks in the Field, which is not far from Morpeth.
+My favourite experience in the area has been at Ducks in the Field, which is not far from Morpeth.

 It’s run by local Ellen out of her granny flat and it is splendid.
-The menu is inspired by seasonal produce and I love the crockery used – particularly the milk jugs, which are shaped by animals and each have their own names!
+The menu is inspired by seasonal produce and I love the crockery used.
+The milk jugs are very cute.
+They’re shaped like animals and each have their own names!

 As you’ve most probably gathered by now, Maitland is full of history and heritage and most of it can be seen in its beautiful buildings.

-If you’re an aspiring urban photographer (or just fancy a walk!) it’s well worth just strolling through Maitland’s High Street, down through the Mall and along Church Street, camera in hand.
+If you’re an aspiring urban photographer (or just fancy a walk!), take a stroll along Maitland’s High Street, down through the Mall and up Church Street, camera in hand.

 There are so many beautiful buildings (although some, like the Grand Junction Hotel are in varying states of decay) and if the light is right, you’ll get some very cool snaps indeed.